populse_mia.user_interface.data_browser package¶

 - image2DModifications(idx, im2D=None)[source]¶

-Apply modifications to display the image correctly.
+Apply display modifications to a 2D image slice.

 - Parameters: